klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

       <Button
         onClick={async () => {
           await createGame();
-          // No need to handle navigation here, it's done in the hook }}
+          // No need to handle navigation here; it's done in the hook }}
       >
         New game